Ratchou/TP-NGS-Nematode/readme.md

 Sequence cleaning was performed using the `trimmomatic` tool with the option `-phred33` and the steps `ILLUMINACLIP:$primer_sequence:2:30:10:2:keepBothReads`, `LEADING:3`, `TRAILING:3`, and `SLIDINGWINDOW:4:15`.
 The contents of the file `$primer_sequence` are available [here].
-Data quality was analysed as in the previous section (see script fastqc_trimmed_data.sh) The Multiqc quality report can be visualized [here].
+Data quality was analysed as in the previous section (see script fastqc_trimmed_data.sh) The Multiqc quality report can be visualized [here](https://github.com/Ratchou/TP-NGS-Nematode/blob/master/multiqc_report2.html).

 ## Transcript expression quantification
 The transcriptome of C. elegans was downloaded from [ensembldatabase](https://www.ensembl.org/index.html):